-Festival season 2018 is right around the corner.
+After an admittedly tough last 12 months or so for the events industry, Festival season 2021 is right around the corner.
 But, with hundreds of UK festivals to choose from, how do you decide which ones to break out the glitter for?
 If, like us, you’re passionate about conscious consumerism, one way to choose might be based on the festivals’ eco-friendly credentials.

 Festivals typically consume enormous amounts of energy and create a vast amount of waste.
 However, over the last several years, many festival organisers have been taking steps to minimise their environmental impact, often with impressive results.
 We take a sneak peek back-stage at some of the UK’s more sustainable festivals.